-- ACT score of 26 or higher
+- an ACT score of 26 or higher

-- Cumulative GPA of at least 3.5
+- cumulative GPA of at least 3.5

 Just as important as a strong academic record, however, is a commitment to the core values of the UHP.
 Our community is about far more than what happens in the classroom, and we are looking for new students who are passionate about service to others, developing their leadership skills, and engaging both critically and creatively with big ideas.
 (A sense of adventure and a desire to have fun wouldn’t hurt, either.)

-There are three stages to the Honors application process:
+There are three stages to the honors application process: